mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * the `commit_secret`, `joiner_secret`, `epoch_secret`, and `encryption_secret` of
   that epoch n as well as the `init_secret` of the previous epoch n-1,
-* all node secrets in the Secret Tree on the path from the root to the leaf with node L,
+* all node secrets in the secret tree on the path from the root to the leaf with node L,
 * the first j secrets in the application data ratchet of node L, and
 * `application_ratchet_nonce_[L]_[j]` and `application_ratchet_key_[L]_[j]`.

-Concretely, consider the Secret Tree shown in {{secret-tree-example}}.
+Concretely, consider the secret tree shown in {{secret-tree-example}}.
 Client A, B, or C would generate the illustrated values on receiving a message from D with generation equal to 1, having not received a message with generation 0 (e.g., due to out-of-order delivery).
 In such a case, the following values